input-output-hk/cardano-sl/docs/configuration.md

 staging and other clusters when it's necessary to generate genesis data from spec.

-1. You need to have a configuration which uses _genesis spec_ and `testnetInitializer`.
+1. You need to have a configuration which uses _genesis spec_.
    Let's assume it's in file `CONF_FILE` and its key is `CONF_KEY`.
 For instance, at the moment of writing, there is `internal_staging_gen` configuration which can be used to generate genesis for `internal_staging_full` configuration.